How to Write an Article Critique

 How is a Critique Different from a Summary?

-Be keen not to confuse between a summary and a critique.
+Be keen not to confuse a summary and a critique.
 A summary involves highlighting the key points or overview of an article.
 Often, summaries don’t include accurate or detailed information.

 A critique involves critically analyzing the article and sharing an opinion.
 Usually, an article critique includes a brief discussion or argument that analyzes and evaluates the research.